linno60/carpool/README.md

 # Carpool Application

-This is an Carpool Application linking student drivers with riders, a website which drivers and passengers can use it to find each other, save time and make benifits.
+An application which link student drivers and passengers.
+The goal is to save time and make benefits.

 ## Motivation
-It was a personal startup project, we will deploy our work in the repository later when we find a better way to do it with Heroku.
-But for now we want to declare some of the idea:
-A and B live in the same neighbourhood and they go to the same school and have similar schedules, but A go to school by bus with take a lot of time, and B go to school driving which cost a lot for gas.
-Shouldn't they be carpooling to save both time and money? and making friends?
+Imagine A and B live close by, they go to same school and have similar class schedules.
+A goes to school by bus, which takes time, whereas B drives to school, which costs money.
+Why don’t they share the ride, and the costs together?
+In this way, they can both save time and money.
-Acctually that's I and several friends' real condition.
-We live farther than we'd like from our school, and we like to save on gas and get benifit express-land by carpooling.
-But our schedules don't always allow this between us and it may get cubersome to remember whose turn it to drive.
-Other carpooling apps I've seen use GPS and your car's make and model to determine the dollar value each passenger owes the driver.
-They may even help organize ad-hoc rides.
-This isn't what we're looking for, though; we're not interested in exchanging money, just sharing the burden.
-Instead of an ads system, we are going to match carpoolers based on daily routines.
-And we would suggest user login with their facebook to get data of their personal routines, for better matching suggestions.
+The application will require users to login with facebook account, do the calculation based on each user’s daily routine, and find the best matching carpool partner.

 ## Getting Started